andry81/svncmd--deploy/projects/svncmd/README_EN.txt

 3. INSTALLATION
 -------------------------------------------------------------------------------
 1. run the solution root `configure.bat`
-2. run the `configure.bat` in all project's directories
+2. run the `configureex.bat` in all project's directories if not done yet
 3. edit the `WCROOT_OFFSET` variable to change the default directory structure
 4. edit the `GIT.USER`/`GIT.EMAIL`/`GIT2.USER`/`GIT2.EMAIL` to mirror from svn to git under unique account (will be showed in a merge info after a merge).